 But as Nicholas Wilson of Wicked Tours knows, designing your tour isn’t just about planning a route and picking stops along the way— it’s about creating a brand for your business.

 Nick entered the highly competitive market of wine tours in the Okanagan valley four years ago.
 By creating a truly unique experience for his guests, Nick was able to differentiate himself from his competitors and exceed his guest’s expectations.

 Now Wicked Tours is known as THE tour in the Okanagan to do if you want an exceptional experience.

 We were lucky enough to sit down with Nick and ask him to share some of his branding secrets.
 If you want to design a wicked tour of your own, keep on reading.

 1. Find a need

 Most successful businesses are created to fill a need.
 For Nick, it was all about service.
 Having 30-years of high-end experience, he felt he could create deliver a truly exceptional experience.

-Most wine tours will bus their guests from one vineyard to the next, but Wicked Wine Tours takes a different approach.
+Most wine tours will bus their guests from one vineyard to the next, but Wicked Tours takes a different approach.
 They focus on smaller groups and use modern, well-appointed vans versus small buses or large coaches.

 Nick’s success proves that your idea doesn’t have to be completely new.
 The market for wine tours in the Okanagan Valley was already saturated, it didn’t need another wine tour.
 But by taking a high-end approach, he was able to blow the competition away.